 AR Navigation SDK Development

-If you’re looking to create an SDK to monetize the finished navigation solution, the project becomes a bit more complicated.
+If you’re looking to build an SDK to scale the solution to more premises or monetize it as a standalone navigation app, the project becomes a bit more complicated.
 In addition to navigation, you will have to think about how to ensure platform compatibility.
 The bare minimum for compatibility would be Android and iOS.
-Ideally, you would also be able to support Flutter, React, Native Script, and other platforms.
+Ideally, you would also be able to support Flutter, React Native, Native Script, and other platforms.

 To do this, much of your attention will need to be spent on writing documentation that will help your customers to conveniently adopt your solution.
 Other considerations include license keys and payment.
-In our experience, a project of this scale can take 1.5 to 2 years of development.
-However, you can start with a proof of concept to make sure that the idea is feasible.
-In addition, you’ll need experienced developers to work on the project.
-Creating an AR navigation SDK requires many years of expertise.
+In our experience, a project of this scale can take 1.5 to 2 years of development (about 7-13 thousand hours).

 It’s important to set your expectations correctly when it comes to AR indoor navigation.
-As it stands right now, modern technology doesn’t have the precision to make indoor navigation work as it does in science fiction.
+As it stands right now, modern technology doesn’t have the precision to make indoor navigation work like it does in science fiction.
 However, that doesn’t have to be the case forever.
 New technologies and innovations are on the horizon, and the field will continue to advance.
-We should look forward to what lies ahead, but we must approach indoor navigation realistically if we are to succeed.
+We should look forward to what lies ahead.

 Room scanning technologies are already making it easier for indoor locations to be mapped in 3D space, meaning that it may only be a matter of time before more accessible visual positioning solutions are possible for businesses.
-These technologies become the basis of AR measurement solutions that help measure and calculate environmental objects.
+For now, these technologies become the basis of AR measurement solutions that help measure and calculate environmental objects.

 Read also:AR Solution for Home Renovation